Ahmed Abdul-Malik

-Ahmed Abdul-Malik (born Jonathan Tim, Jr.; January 30, 1927 – October 2, 1993) was an American jazz double bassist and oud player.
+Ahmed Abdul-Malik (born Jonathan Tim Jr.; January 30, 1927 – October 2, 1993) was an American jazz double bassist and oud player.

 Abdul-Malik is remembered for integrating Middle Eastern and North African music styles in his jazz music.
 He was a bass player for Art Blakey, Earl Hines, Randy Weston, and Thelonious Monk, among others.
+Abdul-Malik recorded six albums as a leader between 1958 and 1964 before moving into jazz education.